 (b) a regular license or approval shall remain in effect for two years from the date of issuance.

-(5) Evidence of Ability to Comply with 102 CMR 5.00.
-A placement agency, its principal departments, and applicant whether licensed or applying for a license shall demonstrate an ability to offer placement services in a manner which complies with 102 CMR 5.00.
+(5) Evidence of Ability to Comply with 606 CMR 5.00.
+A placement agency, its principal departments, and an applicant whether licensed or applying for a license, shall demonstrate an ability to offer placement services in a manner which complies with 606 CMR 5.00.
 An applicant may be ineligible for licensure if the Department finds any of the following:

 (a) The agency has been denied the authority to provide child care services;

-(b) The agency, applicant or principal Department has been found negligent or convicted of a crime related to the provision of child care services;
+(b) The agency, applicant or principal officer has been found negligent or convicted of a crime related to the provision of child care services;

-(c) The agency, applicant or principal Department is under state or federal indictment for a crime related to the provision of child care services;
+(c) The agency, applicant or principal officer is under state or federal indictment for a crime related to the provision of child care services;

-(d) The Department determines that the information set forth in 102 CMR 5.03(4)(a) through (c) would impair the placement agency's ability to comply with 102 CMR 5.00;
+(d) The Department determines that the information set forth in 606 CMR 5.03(5)(a) through (c) would impair the placement agency's ability to comply with 606 CMR 5.00;

-(e) The applicant has a background which, in the judgement of the Department, includes conduct which bears adversely on his/her ability to provide for the safety and well-being of children.
+(e) The applicant has a background which, in the judgment of the Department, includes conduct which bears adversely on his/her ability to provide for the safety and well-being of children;

+(f) The applicant has failed to provide adoption or foster care services during the term of the license.

 (6) Variances.

-(a) The Department in its discretion may upon written request grant a variance of any regulation contained in 102 CMR 5.04 through 5.13.
+(a) The Department in its discretion may, upon written request, grant a variance of any regulation contained in 606 CMR 5.02 through 606 CMR 5.12.
 Any applicant wishing to request a variance shall submit a request for such in a manner and on a form prescribed by the Department.
 The variance request shall be accompanied by expert opinion, if applicable, written documents, and any other pertinent information the applicant wishes the Department to consider in reviewing the request.
-Any variance request must provide clear evidence to the satisfaction of the Department that the applicant's procedure complies with the intent of the specific regulation and the intent of the regulations taken as a whole as set forth in 102 CMR 5.01.
+Any variance request must provide clear evidence to the satisfaction of the Department that the applicant's procedure complies with the intent of the specific regulation and the intent of the regulations taken as a whole as set forth in 606 CMR 5.01.

 (b) The Department shall act upon a request for variance and shall notify the applicant or licensee of its decision in a timely fashion.
 In its written notification, the Department shall state the reason for refusing or granting a variance request.
 A grant or denial of a variance request shall be considered a final agency decision.